Trump’s tweets turn to dangerous action on trade

 Pork and wine

 Now, however, the honeymoon may be ending.
 Sabre-rattling on trade has now turned to reality.
-Following Trump’s recent decision to impose tariffs on steel and aluminium imports, China retaliated at the weekend, listing $3 billion of US imports on which it would impose tariffs, including high-profile products such as pork and wine.
+Following Trump’s recent decision to impose tariffs on steel and aluminium imports, using a national security law seldom deployed in the trade arena.
+China retaliated at the weekend, listing $3 billion of US imports on which it would impose tariffs, including high-profile products such as pork and wine.

-The US imposed further tariffs this week following a separate investigation into the alleged theft by China of intellectual property, relating to demands it puts on companies who invest in China to reveal details of their technology.
+Then,late on Tuesday, the US announced further tariffs following a separate investigation into the alleged theft by China of intellectual property, relating to demands it puts on companies who invest in China to reveal details of their technology.
+These will hit Chinese consumer products and manufactured exports valued at $50 billion annually with tariffs of 25 per cent.
+It is an aggressive play by the President, even if the tariffs will not come into force for some weeks, perhaps leaving space for a presidential pullback.

 This is how trade wars start, though we will have to see how events play out.
-Some negotiated solution may emerge with China – though it will surely now take time.
+Some negotiated solution may emerge with China with talks already underway between the two sides on trade issues – though it will surely now take time.
 And remember that while other countries like the EU, Canada and Mexico may get an initial waiver from the steel and aluminium tariffs, the US has said this is subject to further negotiations.

-For his first year in office, everything in the economy was in Trump’s favour.
-Now, however, there are wider concerns

 The risks of a damaging escalation here are obvious.
 In the short term, there could be some benefits to other countries from the US/China tensions.
 Irish pig producers will be among those hoping to benefit from greater Chinese business, as well as Australian wine merchants.
 But despite these silver linings, the dangers from an outbreak of wider international trade tensions are much greater for a small exporting country like Ireland than will be any sectoral opportunities.